 Raynaud phenomenon (RP) describes a localised vasculopathy whereby there is an exaggerated vascular response to cold temperature or emotional stresses.

-Raynaud phenomenon is classified as being either 'primary' or idiopathic, or 'secondary' to another underlying condition such as SLE or systemic sclerosis 1-8.
+Raynaud phenomenon is classified as being either 'primary' or idiopathic, or 'secondary' to another underlying condition such as systemic sclerosis (including CREST syndrome) or SLE 1-8.
 The diagnosis of Raynaud disease often refers to a primary Raynaud phenomenon.

 In addition to the classic 'white-blue-red' colour changes, the vascular changes in Raynaud phenomenon can also cause episodic ischaemic pain, episodic peripheral neuropathy, and even digital ulceration and critical tissue ischaemia 1-3.
 These more severe clinical features are more common in secondary Raynaud phenomenon.

 The pathogenesis of Raynaud phenomenon has not been completely elucidated 1.
 It is thought that in patients with Raynaud phenomenon, there is a heightened sympathetic response to triggers such as cold temperatures 5.
 Under normal circumstances, cold temperatures trigger a sympathetic response 5.
 Extremities such as fingers and toes have a very rich sympathetic supply, but also have a unique vascular structure 5.
 Such extremities have a high density of arteriovenous anastamoses which play a key role in thermoregulation 5.
 In Raynaud phenomenon, these arteriovenous anastamoses constrict to a supraphysiological level, due to an exaggerated sympathetic activation, resulting in the aforementioned clinical features 5.

 Although Raynaud phenomenon is primarily a clinical diagnosis, certain imaging modalities may be useful in supporting its diagnosis.

 Digital subtraction angiography